-The Long-Term Pavement Performance (LTPP) Data Analysis Program takes the raw data collected from the program's more than 2,500 pavement test sections and converts these into useable information.
-The program addresses a broad array of topics—from field validation of pavement design procedures, to studies of variability in traffic and materials data, and to the investigation of the development of pavement roughness.
-Some analysis findings have led to the development of products, such as Rigid Pavement Design software and LTPPBind.
-All analysis findings, however, provide valuable insight and direction to guide future LTPP data collection and analysis efforts.
+The Long-Term Pavement Performance (LTPP) Program data analysis projects takes the raw data collected from the program's more than 2,500 pavement test sections and converts them into useable information.
+The projects address a broad array of topics—from field validation of pavement design procedures, to studies of variability in traffic and materials data, to the investigation of the development of pavement roughness.
+Some analysis findings have led to the development of products, such as the Rigid Pavement Design software and LTPPBind.
+All analysis findings provide valuable insight and direction to guide future LTPP data collection and analysis efforts.

 The Expanded Data Analysis Plan, which is an up-to-date version of the Strategic Plan, shows ongoing, completed, and anticipated near-term LTPP data analysis projects, as well as closely related National Cooperative Highway Research Program (NCHRP) projects.

-More information on the LTPP's Data Analysis Program and key findings from analyses to date is available from:
+More information on key findings from past analyses is available from: